 Work.
 Live.
 Elme.

 Elme is not just where we work.
-Many of our employees-from information technology (IT) personnel to accounting professionals-live in our communities.
-A finance manager recently shared the following about their experience working and living at Elme:
+Many of our employees-from information technology (IT) personnel to community teams-live in our communities.
+An Assistant Community Manager recently shared the following about their experience working and living at Elme: